 Distance Learning is an integral part of Laidlaw's academic delivery.
-Six of Laidlaw's degree level qualifications, Diploma in Christian Studies (Christian Leadership (DipCS(CL)), Diploma in Christian Studies (Intercultural Studies (DipCS (IS)), Diploma in Christian Studies (Theological Studies (DipCS(TS)), the Bachelor of Theology (BTh), the Bachelor of Theology(Honours) (BTh(Hons)), the Graduate Certificate in Theology (GradCertTh) and the Graduate Diploma of Theology (GradDipTh), the Postgraduate Certificate in Theology (PGCertTh), the Postgraduate Diploma in Theology (PGDipTh), and the Master of Theology (MTh) are available by distance learning.
+Six of Laidlaw's degree level qualifications, Diploma in Christian Studies (Christian Leadership (DipCS(CL)), Diploma in Christian Studies (Theological Studies (DipCS(TS)), the Bachelor of Theology (BTh), the Bachelor of Theology (Honours) (BTh(Hons)), the Graduate Certificate in Theology (GradCertTh) and the Graduate Diploma of Theology (GradDipTh), are available by distance learning.